Holy Himalaya Eco Trek

 5 hours

-Today's journey takes us along a narrow, remote trail frequented by locals, traders, and shepherds, leading to the high Himalayan meadows.
-Here, they gather medicinal plants and graze their livestock during the summer.
-Passing by the confluence of the Shiar Khola and Yamdro Rivers, we settle for the night in a grassy meadow.
-Above us looms the snowy Ngula Dhojyang pass (5093m), serving as a gateway to Tibet.
-Despite the harsh winters, only a few yak sheds and stone foundations for nomadic shelters dot the landscape at this high altitude.
-The environment is stark, yet the views are awe-inspiring, with yaks and horses grazing peacefully in the distance.
+Today's hike follows a narrow, isolated trail used by local people, traders, and shepherds to the high Himalayan meadows.
+It is here that they collect medicinal plants and graze their livestock during the summer.
+Passing by the confluence of the Shiar Khola and Yamdro Rivers, we camp on a grassy meadow.
+Above us, the snowy Ngula Dhojyang pass (5093m) provides a gateway to Tibet.
+At this altitude, despite the harsh winters, there are only a few yak sheds and stone foundations for nomadic shelters.
+The environment is stark yet the views can be awe-inspiring, with yaks and horses grazing in the distance.

 14